Unite Students. 2020

 MyUnite app allows Unite customers to easily manage their staying at Unite, from connecting to their flatmates through uChat, to logging a maintenance request.

 uChat is the app feature that put future flatmates in contact before they move in via a messaging system.

-Group chat experience: for privacy reasons, we can only show first name and initial of last name of chat participants.
-Previously homonymy was addressed using different colours, but this was leading to other problems (accessibility, inconsistency with the new brand guidelines)
+Group chat experience: Due to privacy concerns, only the first name and initial of the last name of chat participants could be displayed.
+Previously, different colors were used to address homonymy, but this caused other problems such as accessibility issues and inconsistency with the new brand guidelines.

-Report abusive text: for the benefit of the customers wellbeing, uChat offers the option to report abusive messages sent within the chat for a moderator to review and take action.
-The feature was misplaced within the app, with no proximity to the actual text, so it was often overlooked and the whole process was taking place offline.
+Reporting abusive text: To prioritize customer well-being, uChat provided the option to report abusive messages within the chat for review and action by a moderator.
+However, this feature was not prominently placed within the app, resulting in it being easily overlooked and the entire reporting process taking place offline.

 Regarding the group chat experience, it was quickly clear that simply changing the colours of the UI wasn’t enough to solve all the UX issues in the app, and that some more work was needed.

 The first step was to identify the common practice for group chats.
 From a quick analysis, we understood that group chats follow mainly two standards to help users distinguish other members: colours (Whatsapp, Snapchat) and profile pics (Messenger, Instagram).

 Once we knew the most common used solutions to our problem it was easy to sketch out two solutions based on the research findings and involve customers to gather insights.